 As members take action within your organization, whether it be attending an event, sharing a product review or signing up for a newsletter subscription, be sure to follow up with them and show your appreciation for their participation.
 It’s true what your mother said, “A thank you goes a long way.”
 An email, a shout-out on social media, or a mailed letter that expresses your appreciation can do wonders in making people feel valued.
 And valued members are loyal members.
 For your most active members, you may even want to reward them for their ongoing contributions and make them feel even more special (e.g., VIP programs).

 Don’t let the revolving door of membership hit you on the way out.
 Value the members you have and help them have a positive relationship with your brand and your community.
 If you’d like to know more about how to drive member retention or discuss a retention-building strategy for your organization, contact me or send us a note today.

-Heather is a leader in the Qualitative space with over 16 years of research experience and a true passion for advancing methods and moderating techniques toward an end goal of well-informed business decisions.
-She joined the Financial Services Research division of Escalent with an objective to propel financial services Qualitative to even greater heights.
-She is an in-demand problem solver for many repeat clients – from wealth to banking to insurance to businesses of all sizes.
-Heather has a bachelor’s degree in Commerce with concentrations in Marketing and Management from the University of Virginia, a Masters of Research from the University of Connecticut, RIVA training, and Unilever moderator accreditation.
+Heather is a leader in the Qualitative space with over 18 years of research experience and a true passion for advancing methods and moderating techniques toward an end goal of well-informed business decisions.
+From eye-tracking analysis to System 1 techniques, Heather takes projects to the next level.
+She specializes in our financial services sector, conducting informed sessions with the full gamut of investment experts to entry-level banking customers, of business decision-makers on 401k or health insurance plans to end participants.
+She is an in-demand problem solver for many repeat clients – a strategic partner who aligns the right approach and techniques to quickly investigate the underlying causes of issues and deliver actionable insights.
+Heather has a Bachelor’s degree in Commerce with concentrations in Marketing and Management from the University of Virginia, and a Masters of Research from the University of Connecticut.
+She is a RIVA trained and Unilever accredited moderator.